 Learn about the men who moved the logs in the 19th century to sawmills and paper mills on the river, using photos, stories and music.
 Hands-on activities include using a logmark hammer.

-Local Threads & the Industrial Revolution
+Local Threads and the

-This program covers the timeline of textile production in the Glens Falls area; we can focus on one time period or one type of manufacturing.
+A look at the timeline of textile production in the Glens Falls area; we can focus on one time period or one type of manufacturing.
 Can be presented in conjunction with the Immigrant program.

 Seneca Ray Stoddard